DishaPatel9854/credit-card-approval-ml/README.md

 ## Problem Statement

 Submitting a credit card application triggers a **hard credit inquiry**, which can temporarily lower an applicant's credit score.
-This project builds a predictive system that estimates the **probability of approval before applying** - helping applicants assess their chances without impacting their credit profile.
+This project builds a predictive system that estimates the **probability of approval before applying**, helping applicants assess their chances without impacting their credit profile.

 ---